ondrejmlynarc/portfolio/README.md

 This project was developed in response to a high demand for a comprehensive real estate scraper for the Slovak market.
 The project leverages Selenium and BeautifulSoup to extract property data from nehnutelnosti.sk, a leading real estate platform in Slovakia.
 This scraper fills a significant gap in the market, providing users with a valuable tool for gathering property data that was previously unavailable.

 ![Selenium Scraper](/assets/img/selenium_scraping.png)

+## Current Readings

+Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems by Aurélien Géron